-The Campus Safety and Security Manager will oversee regular tests of the College's emergency notification system and evacuation procedures (at least annually).
+The Director of Campus Safety & Security will oversee regular tests of the College's emergency notification system and evacuation procedures (at least annually).
 In conjunction with other emergency agencies, the College conducts emergency response drills and exercises each year, such as table top exercises, field exercises, and tests of the emergency notification systems on campus.
 These tests, which may be announced or unannounced, are designed to assess and evaluate the emergency plans and capabilities of the institution.

-The Campus Safety and Security Manager will publicize the College's emergency response and evacuation procedures in conjunction with at least one test per calendar year.
-The Manager of Safety and Security shall document each test, including a description of the exercise, the date and time, and whether the test was announced or unannounced.
+The Director of Campus Safety & Security will publicize the College's emergency response and evacuation procedures in conjunction with at least one test per calendar year.
+The Director of Safety and Security shall document each test, including a description of the exercise, the date and time, and whether the test was announced or unannounced.